ManholeFixerXiaoming/Convnext-Unet/README.md

-# Convnext-Unet
-ConvNext-UNet-X2X4 Rainfall Echo Extrapolation（Nowcasting）
+# ConvNext-UNet-X2&X4 for Short-Term Rainfall Radar Echo Extrapolation

-The purpose of this project is to use ConvNext-UNet model to forecast radar echoes, especially for short periods of heavy rainfall.
-This project provides two different scale models, X2 and X4.
+This project aims to use the ConvNext-UNet model for radar echo nowcasting, specifically for short-term heavy rainfall prediction.
+The project provides X2 and X4 scale models.

-Features
+## Features

-High Accuracy: Combines the advantages of ConvNext and UNet models to improve the accuracy of radar echo extrapolation.
+- **High Accuracy**: Combines the advantages of ConvNext and UNet models to improve the accuracy of radar echo extrapolation.
-Multi-Scale: Provides X2 and X4 scale models to suit different application scenarios.
+- **Multi-Scale**: Provides X2 and X4 scale models to suit different application scenarios.
-Ease of Use: Simple interface design for easy and quick adoption.
+- **Ease of Use**: Simple interface design for easy and quick adoption.

-Usage
+## Prerequisites

-Please refer to the Usage Guide for installation and usage instructions.
+Please see the [ConvNeXt repository](https://github.com/facebookresearch/ConvNeXt) for the required libraries and dependencies.

+## Usage

+trainBN_convnext_X2.py is the main file, where you can load both the X2 and X4 models.
+The traindata.7z file contains a portion of the training data for testing the models.

-License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).

+## Acknowledgments

+The ConvNext layers used in this project are sourced from [ConvNeXt](https://github.com/facebookresearch/ConvNeXt) by Facebook Research.